The Energetics of Content Creation in an AI World

 • a recognizable voice

-Without them, even perfectly optimized content can feel strangely hollow.
+And without them, even perfectly optimized content can feel strangely hollow.

 Your Voice Is Not a Productivity Problem

-There is a lot of pressure right now to automate everything.
+I know there is a lot of pressure right now to automate everything.

 Automate content creation.
 Automate social media.
 Automate marketing.

 But not everything needs to be automated.
-Some things need to be expressed.

 It’s the signal.